 - Vegetable Business Planner

 Apprentices receive an average of 20 hours of training per week from early March through the end of October.
 The weekly schedule consists of a full day of production training every Saturday as well as two additional four-hour blocks during the week.
 Saturday sessions are structured learning opportunities formulated for the whole group.
 Weekday on-farm work blocks will be dedicated to crop projects (ie planting, hoeing, managing diseases/pests and harvesting your crop), management areas and equipment training.

 In addition to the standard weekly on-farm schedule, apprentices learn other important

-- Farmers' market shifts: four consecutive Sundays (moving from helper to manager over the course of the month)
+- Farmers' market shifts: five consecutive Sundays (moving from helper to manager over the course of the rotation)

 - Exploring the Small Farm Dream: 4 weekday evenings in April